fcbarbi/fcbarbi.github.io/index.md

 2. [IP2AS](https://github.com/fcbarbi/ip2as) is a Pyhon 2.7 package to analyze ipv4 traffic and classify it accordign to their orgigin network, as indicated by their ASN (Autonomous System Number).

-3. [Statistics with R](http://statr.org) offers a practical approah to teaching Statistics and basic Economerics using R, a free and amazing tool with an expanding user base.
-This is the fundamentals that Data Scientist candidates should know.
+3. [Statistics with R](http://statr.org) offers a practical approach to teaching Statistics and basic Economerics using R, a free and amazing tool with an expanding user base.
+These are fundamental concepts that Data Scientist candidates must grasp before diving into Machine Learning and Econometric methods.

-4. [Tech Tutorials](http://tutor.fcbarbi.com) on Agile, UML, SQL, NoSQL, Scala, Spark, Hadoop, R, Python, C++ and Self-education.
+4. [Tech Tutorials](http://tutor.fcbarbi.com) Some practical field notes on Agile development, UML, SQL, NoSQL, Scala, Spark, Hadoop, R, Python, C++ and Self-education.

 5. [analyx.ch](http://analyx.ch) is a Machine Learning Study Group.

 6. On-line training on Project Management ([GestaoDeProjeto.info](http://gestaodeprojeto.info)), Risk Management ([GestaoDeRisco.info](http://gestaoderisco.info)), Derivatives ([derivativos.info](http://derivativos.info)) and Mathematics for Finance ([MatematicaFinanceira.info](http://matematicafinanceira.info)), all in Portuguese.

-### Working Papers & Research Material
+### Working Papers & Research Reports

-1. "Automated News Reading" (under revision)
+1. "Automated News Reading" (2017, under revision)

+2. "Notes on DSGE Model Design" (2017, under revision)

-2. "Does FDI matter for Sustainable Growth in Sub Saharan Africa ?
-Evidence from a Heterogeneous Panel" ([pdf](https://github.com/fcbarbi/research/blob/master/FDI_Sustainable_Growth_SSA_2016.pdf))
+3."Does FDI matter for Sustainable Growth in Sub Saharan Africa ?
+Evidence from a Heterogeneous Panel" (2016 [pdf](https://github.com/fcbarbi/research/blob/master/FDI_Sustainable_Growth_SSA_2016.pdf))

-3. "Bayesian Forecasting of Interest Rates: Do Priors Matter?" ([pdf](https://github.com/fcbarbi/research/blob/master/Bayesian_forecasting_interest_rates_do_priors_matter.pdf))
+4. "Bayesian Forecasting of Interest Rates: Do Priors Matter?"
+(2014 [pdf](https://github.com/fcbarbi/research/blob/master/Bayesian_forecasting_interest_rates_do_priors_matter.pdf))